Wolfgang Scheppe

-Wolfgang Scheppe (born 23 May 1955 in Munich, Germany) is a German philosopher, author and curator who since 1996 has lived and taught in the USA, Switzerland and Italy.
+Wolfgang Scheppe (born 23 May 1955 in Munich, Germany) is a German philosopher, author and curator who since 1996 has lived and taught in the US, Switzerland and Italy.
 His work as a theorist frequently includes the medium of exhibitions taking a form described as “theory installations”.
 Since 2009, he has directed the Arsenale Institute for Politics of Representation in Venice, which emerged from the Università Iuav di Venezia and was founded with Lewis Baltz.

 Work

 Migropolis, 2009

 Migropolis and the earlier Endcommercial study were formally innovative research projects extending over several years, which were dedicated to the crisis of the globalized city and carried out in collectives initiated and organized by Scheppe.
 The respective exhibitions were shown in New York, Berlin, Munich, Rome, Paris and Venice, among other locations.
 In particular, the two-volume Migropolis achieved the status of a standard work on the urbanism of globalization as the intersection of two conflicting patterns of movement: one representing the voluntary leisure-based mobility of tourism, the other the forced subsistence-based mobility of immigration stigmatized as illegal.
 Endcommercial a purely visual taxonomic study made over a period of five years, mainly in New York, and examining the crisis economy of the contemporary generic city, was included by Martin Parr in his canon The Photo book: A History, Vol I|.